ABOUT THE BAND

 making music for over a decade, and together their different influences combined to create a style that is refreshingly original.
 A modern adaptation of reggae, beach rock, and hip-hop with lyrics that speak tales of the struggle of real life and love.

-Fast-forward to 2018, they’ve released a self-funded, recorded and produced EP (Something in The Water 2016), played hundreds of shows across various States in the North East and down the East Coast, sharing the stage with names like Giant Panda Guerilla Dub Squad, Passafire, Ballyhoo!, Roots of Creation, Tropidelic, The Elovaters, Katastro, Pacific Dub, Of Good Nature, and many more.
-They’ve earned spots on area festivals such as Boston Freedom Rally, Ziontific Summer Solstice Music Festival, Jersey Shore Festival, and The New Hampshire Hempfest & Freedom Rally with more on the horizon
+Fast-forward to 2018, they’ve released a self-funded, recorded and produced EP (Something in The Water 2016), played hundreds of shows across various States in the North East and down the East Coast, sharing the stage with names like The Elovaters, Bumpin Uglies, Tropidelic, New Kingston, Etana, Joe Sambo, Passafire, Ballyhoo!, Roots of Creation, Katastro, Pacific Dub, Of Good Nature, Tunnel Vision and many more.
+They’ve earned spots on area festivals such as Boston Freedom Rally, Higher Education Music Festival, Terptown Throwdown, Ziontific Summer Solstice Music Festival, Jersey Shore Festival, and Mountain Music Festival at Melody Mountain.

 Can you give our readers some background on your art?